 - TPOLS 456 Community and Labor Organizing: A Multicultural Perspective

 - TPOLS 460 Political Economy of the European Union

 - TRELIG 350 Philosophy, Religion and the Environment

 How to declare

-You can declare a minor by using the same request to declare/change major form and submitting it to Enrollment Services.
+You can declare a minor by completing the Request to Declare/Change Major or Minor form and submitting it to the Office of the Registrar.
 You must have earned a minimum of 45 credits and declared a major before declaring a minor.
-If you have any questions about this process, please see your adviser.
+If you have any questions about this process, please see your advisor.